Zed by Al Ghurair: Reimagining ride-hailing for a more personal, seamless UAE commute

 Central to Zed’s success are its chauffeurs, known as Zeddies, professional, personable, and deeply embedded in the community they serve.
 “Zeddies are more than drivers.
 They’re brand ambassadors,” said Badr Al Ghurair.
 “Their familiarity with the city and their dedication to quality service bring Zed’s values to life on the road.”

 Zed is also built in alignment with Dubai’s Smart City 2025 vision, contributing to the target of moving 80% of taxi bookings to e-hailing platforms.
-Its strategic partnership with National Taxi and commitment to sustainable innovation are part of a wider ambition to create impact - economically, technologically, and socially.
+Its strategic partnerships with taxi operators in the UAE and commitment to sustainable innovation are part of a wider ambition to create impact - economically, technologically, and socially.

 “Our vision is clear,” Badr Al Ghurair noted.
 “In the coming years, we aim to extend Zed across the Emirates and other GCC countries.
 We’re not just creating a service; we’re creating a movement.”